kkeane/kubernetes-the-hard-way/architecture.md

 it will generally be the second NIC in the system, not the default one.
 On my system, it works out to always be enp0s8, but this may not be the case for you.

+#### Vagrant with Virtualbox only:

+Create a host-only network in VirtualBox with the subnet 172.28.128.0/24.
+Do not try to set it up as a NAT network, since having two NAT networks going to the same hosts behind the router is non-trivial, to put it mildly.
+You do not need DHCP as all our VMs must have static IP addresses.
+Be aware that as this is a host-only network, it will not have connectivity to the outside world, but it will be reachable from the host itself.

-To configure this NIC in a Vagrantfile, you must add the following line to each instance (only for VirtualBox - you do not do this for libvirt):
+In your Vagrantfile, you must add the following line to each instance:

-    instance.vm.network "private_network", type: "dhcp"
+    instance.vm.network "private_network", ip: "<ip address of the system>"

 ### The pod network